Preliminary Availability Announcement - with photos of the guitar, in existing condition, prior to restoration.

 I can see no sign of other previous repairs, but on checking over fully with the very experienced professional luthier I work with, it was thought that this, together with some other signs, may well suggest that the guitar has benefited from an earlier, tidily completed neck reset.
 A front strap button had been previously fitted.
 The original bone nut is intact and should be satisfactory when reset, and the neck angle look.

 The slim brass frets show very little sign of play wear, with only a slight degree of wear to the dark Rosewood fingerboard.
+The restoration works outlined will be completed, at least partly in the workshop of the highly respected professional luthier I work with, and entirely under his supervision.

 As it arrived the 12th. fret action was fine at approx. 2.75mm., and I will be seeking to retain a similar good action in making & fitting the new bridge, which I will be individually purpose-making in a suitable Hardwood.
-It will be strung with Bronze 12 gauge strings, although, in view of the variety of tunings available for tenor guitar, and the range of string gauges to suit, I would expect the buyer to settle on their own preference.

 There is no case included with the guitar.
 I may have an contemporary pressed fibreboard case to fit, but old cases of this type, are not generally very robust or well-fitting.
 However, if you would be looking for a hardshell case, offering better protection, I may have a virtually unused Hiscox Liteflite case to fit at modest additional cost.